-One question that came up during this years Automation Guild session on Testing RESTful APIs with Rest-Assured with Bas Dijkstra was was if you can use Selenium for API testing.
+One question that came up during this year's Automation Guild session on Testing RESTful APIs with Rest-Assured with Bas Dijkstra was whether you can use Selenium for API testing.

-This is actually a question that surprisingly I get asked all the time.
-But I liked Bas's answer on our TestTalks interview as well as during the Automation Guild Conference so much I decided to share it with you.
+This is actually a question that, surprisingly, I get asked all the time.
+But I liked Bas's answer in our TestTalks interview and during the Automation Guild Conference so much that I decided to share it with you.

-For anybody who knows a little about Selenium web drivers that it's a … I'm not even calling it a test tool per say, because it's a browser automation tool that simulates the interaction of a user with a browser.
+For anybody who knows a little about Selenium webdriver that it's a … I'm not even calling it a test tool per se because it's a browser automation tool that simulates the interaction of a user with a browser.
 It does not simulate the interaction of a user of a system we make.

 That should make it pretty clear that Selenium is not a tool for API testing.

-Well of course, if you have a user interface base or custom framework which is built around Selenium web browser you could easily extend that framework to include API testing, but you need a different tool or library for doing that.
+Well, of course, if you have a user interface-based or custom framework which is built around the Selenium web browser, you could easily extend that framework to include API testing, but you need a different tool or library for doing that.